 In fact, considering the five kleshas, or fundamental flaws of consciousness, aggression is born of desire and desire is born of attachment.
 So, the primary klesha is interpreted by some as attachment manifesting in a more extreme form as anger or aggression.
-But for me, aggression is not a behavior noticeable only in its grossest forms.
-It is deeply connected to and expressed as many behaviors connecting multiple emotions and motivations in the most subtle ways.
+But for me, aggression is not only noticeable in its grossest forms.
+It is deeply connected to many behaviors connecting multiple emotions and motivations in the most subtle ways.

 Nothing exists independently of anything else.
-There is no such thing as independent materiality whatsoever.
+Nothing stands alone.
 As a commentary on the nature of phenomena, this view can be expressed as Nagarjuna’s (2nd century CE) four-fold negation, a tool used to deconstruct fixed views: phenomena are not solely appearance nor are they solely illusion.
 Nor are they both appearance and illusion.
 Nor are they neither appearance nor illusion.

 Where in this maelstrom is a quiet heart?
 Chapter 29 of the Tao Te Ching seems to be about aggression:

 “Do you want to improve the world?